jukialen/portal_for_artists_in_next/README.md

-# Portal_for_artists
+# Portal_for_artists_in_next

 It is created by [jukialen](https://github.com/jukialen/).

 ## Purpose of the project

-It's project for learning all the things to create websites.
+It's project improving knowledge to create websites on the basis of React and Nextjs.

-Title of project is social portal for people, which they create drawings, short animations or films and editing photos for hobbyist or professional purpose.
-Technologies.
+## Target
+As the name of the project says, it is a social network for artists.
+It is mainly aimed at cartoonists, painters, filmmakers and photographers, both professional and amateur.
+In the future, it may be extended to include artists from other artistic genres, such as writers and musicians.

+## Technologies

 Site's in full responsive on target devices from small smartphones to TV and SMART TV.

-## The project uses:

 - HTML5;
 - SCSS;
 - methodology BEM;
+- Gsap + ScrollTrigger;
 - React;
 - Next (CNA);
 - Atomic Design;